Eighteen months. Many things that we somehow feel lasted a lot

 Sadly, Sherman Garnes died on February 26, 1977, followed the next year by Joe Negroni on September 5, 1978.
 Billy Lobrano passed away on April 19, 2007.

-Jimmy Merchant and Herman Santiago kept a Teenagers group going, but for a long while the magic was gone.
+Starting in 1980, Jimmy Merchant and Herman Santiago kept a Teenagers group going, but for a long while the magic was gone.
 When this article was originally written (March 1995), some of the old magic had returned.
 At that point the group was: Jimmy Castor (lead), Herman Santiago (now a first tenor), Lewis Lymon (second tenor), Jimmy Merchant (now a baritone), and Bobby Jay (bass; he'd been with the Laddins).
 They appeared around the country and went to Europe twice.

 By the end of the 90s, Jimmy Castor had left and Timothy Wilson (of Tiny Tim and the Hits) had replaced him.
 In 2007, the group consisted of Timothy Wilson, Herman Santiago, Dickie Harmon, and Bobby Jay.
 In late 2008 Jimmy Merchant and Herman Santiago had teamed up again, with Timothy Wilson still in the lead and Tommy Lockhart as bass.